Not sure if of any use to anyone but just bought one of these to try and works fine with LWRF. Easily learnt to any remote (including phone app)

 Nice find, 5A switching for the tenth of the price of 2A switching in the LWRF inline relays is very attractive!

-Do these relays come with wiring instructions?Running RFXCom with Domoticz on model b raspberry pi.
+Do these relays come with wiring instructions?Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 I haven’t got one yet, but I suspect raw from China they have no or very little documentation.
 They do, however, look pretty straightforward to use.
 The basic ones have a 0-12V DC input and then 3 contact c/o per relay.
 There is a slightly more expensive one that is powered from mains input with its own little inbuilt supply.
 That may be more convenient as a stand-alone self contained mains powered unit and it comes in an enclosure.